fmacias/FIFO-Task-Queue/README.md

 2. Observer Design Pattern applied to the Tasks.
 It could be scaled for monitoring issues.
 3. Event handlers.
 4. IDisposable Pattern.
-5. Unit Tes with NUnit3.
+5. Test Cases / Unit Tests with NUnit3.

 # Previsible enhancements to integrate this component into your project